BradenDKelly/AutoDiff_md.jl/README.md

 This is a playground for the many features of Julia.
 It is meant as a place to learn/implement package development and feature development, such as using autodiff.

+Need to add Ewald and reaction field (Wolf).
+Need to add tests to verify everything works.

 An example for using it is:

 ```Julia